 Hoppers have similarities and differences to awnings.
 Unlike awnings, hoppers open inward and are bottom-hinged.
 But like awnings, hopper windows offer minimal air leakage when the window sash presses against the window frame.

-Replacing your windows with energy-saving ones are worthwhile investments for any household.
+Replacing your windows with energy-saving ones is a worthwhile investment for any household.
 It can keep your family comfortable and safe without hiking up your energy bills, making it cost-effective in the long-term.
 Reach out to expert window installation and replacement service providers near you for the best advice.